dotlang/language/basics.md

 1. Bindings of union type, can store any of multiple pre-defined types.
 2. Union type are shown as `T1|T2|T3|...`.
-3. You can destruct a binding of union type.
+3. You can use `${}` notation to do something based on actual type inside a union binding.
-4. Union destruction will give you a list of `T|nothing` values for each inner type of the union.
+4. From the list of functions inside `${}` the first one that can accept what's inside the union will be executed.
-5. During destruction, you can use `_` to ignore one or more of outputs.
+5. Functions inside `${}` must cover all cases of the union(s), otherwise there will be a compiler error.

 **Examples**